top of page

 ree

-When choosing a European hotel, let the stars guide you, however understand them for what they are: categories that tell you which services, and how many services to expect.
+Using the booking filter for the number of hotel stars, however understand them for what they are - stars tell you how many services and amenities in that hotel.
 The more stars, the more services or amenities.
-If you don't really want to pay extra for a concierge, room service, 24 hour lobby attendant, or even a hotel elevator, then look for lower stars.
-Remember, in Europe, the number of stars are not related to quality, reputation, or reviews, just to amenities.
-The more stars a hotel has, the higher the cost.
+If you don't really want to pay extra for some services, like a concierge, room service, 24 hour desk attendant, or even a hotel elevator, then look for lower stars.
+Remember, in Europe, the number of stars are not related to quality, reputation, or reviews, just to amenities and services.
+The more stars a hotel = the higher the cost.

 I prefer staying in two or three-star hotels that are favorably reviewed, centrally located, and have charm or history.
 Air conditioning is a priority for me, even if it means sacrificing satellite TV or an in-room minibar.
 I seek hotels with European charm and flair, avoiding corporate-style establishments that lack uniqueness.
 I opt for small Pensions or Agri-tourism B&Bs that provide local knowledge and enrich my travel experiences.